latex3/babel/README.md

 ### Latest changes

 ```
+3.32   0000-00-00
+       - CJK line breaking is now disabled in verbatim (lua).
+       - New - \babelcharproperty, to change the direction, mirroring
+         glyph and line break properties (lua).
 3.31   2019-05-04
-       - Basic support for line breaking with CJK scripts.
+       - Basic support for line breaking with CJK scripts (lua)
        - layout=tabular now works with the 'array' package (and some
-         others).
+         others; lua).

 3.30   2019-04-22
-       - Fix - dir in boxes inside math (hopefully now it works).
+       - Fix - dir in boxes inside math (hopefully now it works; lua).
-       - Option mapdigits for \babelprovide (only luatex), which
+       - Option mapdigits for \babelprovide, which converts European
-         converts European digits to local ones.
+         digits to local ones (lua).

 3.29    2019-04-03
        - The fix for boxes inside math is incompatible with ams.
          Removed (a better fix is under study).
-       - Options bidi-l and bidi-r (for the bidi package).
+       - Options bidi-l and bidi-r (for the bidi package; xe).

 3.28    2019-04-01
        - Fixes - wrong dir after math, in math inside tabular, in weak L